-Today, I’m excited to announce that we have acquired Members, a popular WordPress Role Editing plugin, with over 100,000 active installs.
+Today, I’m excited to announce that we have acquired Members, a popular WordPress Role Editor plugin, with over 100,000 active installs.

-Members has long been the de facto WordPress Role Editing plugin because of the flexibility it offers.
+Members has long been the de facto WordPress Role Editing plugin due to its flexibility.
 Many of our customers use Members alongside MemberPress to give them more control over their membership sites.

 Members was created and maintained by our friend Justin Tadlock over at Theme Hybrid.
 Over the years, Members plugin became well respected for it’s extremely clean code and ease of use.

 Justin has been maintaining Members for about 10 years now and has recently decided that he’s ready to shift gears in his life.
 Justin is a great writer and has had experience as a journalist in the past, so when an opportunity came up to write for WP Tavern he took it.